 Early History of the Jayes family

-Another 123 words (9 lines of text) covering the years 1495, 1553, 1530, 1534 and 1529 are included under the topic Early Jayes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jayes research.
+Another 105 words (8 lines of text) covering the years 1511, 1630, 1722, 1495, 1553, 1530, 1534, 1529, 1697, 1790, 1697, 1734, 1699 and 1553 are included under the topic Early Jayes History in all our PDF Extended History products and printed products wherever possible.

 Jayes Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Jay, Jaye, Jayes and others.

 Early Notables of the Jayes family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Jayes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) are included under the topic Early Jayes Notables in all our PDF Extended History products and printed products wherever possible.